I've heard it so many times "but I just CAN'T draw". If you want to improve your drawing skills, read on.

 Portfolio Oomph focuses very much the on the art education of the applicant (usually a young adult) when applying to art college but it can also be a tricky time for the parents of these applicants.
 If you have a child who is keen on pursuing an art education and is doing well in their exams, the whole idea of an art portfolio can be quite confusing.
 This is especially so if you haven't had an art education yourself or you're not connected in some way to the art world.
 It can feel like banging your head against a brick wall trying to find out information from a reliable, independent source. (more…)

 Applying for art college this year?
-Not all colleges interview every student anymore as the time, costs and organisation involved in this process is immense.
-Art college digital portfolios are the way to go!
+Generally not all colleges interview every student anymore as the time, costs and organisation involved in this process is immense.
+However, art college digital portfolios are the way to go!

 We've had some great press coverage recently in the Independent School Parent magazine and Chesterfield College newsletter, we'll share it with you.